 Need Help?
 Many people are unaware of many assistance programs, both government, and secular programs that offer free items such as heat assistance, dental care, home repair grants and discount cell phone programs and services to low-income families.

 Recessions come and go, but creative and resourceful people will always survive life’s storms.
-The government has programs that help the citizens who have been hit the hardest financially.
+The government, as well as local churches, sponsor programs that help the citizens who have been hit the hardest financially.
 These programs help in emergency situations and eviction prevention, disconnection of utilities as well has provided food, shelter, and individual and family counseling.
 If you need any of these services, continue to read to locate the help you need.

 Assistance Programs that Help Families